lorenzo-stoakes/linux-vm-notes/funcs.md

 It's important to keep in mind that the PGD entry, if non-empty, contains the physical address/swap metadata for the page that contains a corresponding PUD.

-If the page isn't present (i.e. swapped out) then modifying the entry itself will overwrite swap metadata, adjusting flags on the assumption the entry is a physical address may result in invalid state, and trying to traverse the entry in order to modify a lower level entry will not work since the entry is not a physical address.
+If the page isn't present (e.g., but not only, swapped out) then modifying the entry itself will overwrite metadata, adjusting flags on the assumption the entry is a physical address may result in invalid state, and trying to traverse the entry in order to modify a lower level entry will not work since the entry is not a physical address.

 If the page isn't set dirty/accessed this would imply that the PUD page contains no entries, which would make no sense - a PGD entry pointing to an empty PUD